-Total state tax revenue increased 3.3 percent in real terms during the year ending in the first quarter of 2018 compared with the previous yearlong period, according to US Census Bureau data.
+Total state tax revenue increased 2.9 percent in real terms during the year ending in the fourth quarter of 2018 compared with the previous yearlong period, according to US Census Bureau data.
 This uptick tracks other reports of increasing state tax revenue, but because some of this is related to how the Tax Cuts and Jobs Act interacts with state taxpayers and state tax systems, there is still a large degree of uncertainty about tax revenue growth going forward.
 These interactions include changes to federal and state tax law, which are more permanent, as well as one-time income shifts in response to the law.

-Total general sales tax revenue increased 1.6 percent in real terms over the year ending in the first quarter of 2018 compared with the previous four quarters.
+Total general sales tax increased 0.6 percent in real terms over the year ending in the fourth quarter of 2018 compared with the previous four quarters.

-Total individual income tax revenue increased 5.4 percent in real terms during the year ending in the first quarter of 2018 compared with the previous four quarters.
+Total individual income tax revenue increased 3.2 percent in real terms over the year ending in the fourth quarter of 2018 compared with the previous four quarters.

-Total corporate income tax increased 7.1 percent in real terms over the year ending in the first quarter of 2018 compared with the previous year.
+Total corporate income tax revenue increased 11.9 percent in real terms over the year ending in fourth quarter of 2018 compared with the previous four quarters.

 State corporate income tax revenue is always volatile: profits fluctuate, the timing of tax payments changes as states offer amnesty programs, and corporate tax filers can offset current profits with previous losses; these all can create fluctuations in state tax revenue from year to year.
 The Tax Cuts and Jobs Act also affected corporate investments and other business decisions that affect state taxes.
 Moreover, corporate income taxes raise relatively little revenue (only 2 percent of state general revenue in 2016), so small changes in absolute dollars can create dramatic percentage changes.